On This Page:

 Mammography screening uses an x-ray of the breast to look for tumors in women who don’t have symptoms.
 This screening method allows for the earlier detection of breast cancer, which, when followed by timely treatment, can help reduce deaths due to the disease.
 In part because age is the most important risk factor for breast cancer, women aged 60 to 69 years are likely to derive the greatest absolute benefit from screening.

-The U.S. Preventive Services Task Force recommends that women aged 50 to 74 years receive a mammogram every 2 years, and that women aged 40 to 49 years make an individual decision regarding screening.
+Until April 2024, the U.S. Preventive Services Task Force recommended that women aged 50 to 74 years receive a mammogram every 2 years, and that women aged 40 to 49 years make an individual decision regarding screening.
+The USPSTF has now dropped the age to begin screening to 40 years.

 Measure